wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/04-developing-for-multisite-network.md

 [signup_blogform](https://developer.wordpress.org/reference/hooks/signup_blogform/) is a filter that allows you to modify the signup form for new sites.
 You can use this to add additional fields to the signup form.

 [wp_initialize_site](https://developer.wordpress.org/reference/hooks/wp_initialize_site/) is an action that is fired when a new site is created.
 This is useful if you want to perform actions when a new site is created, for example if you wanted to assign a custom top level domain to a sub site.

+## Developing for sites in a network

+When you are rendering any content in the scope of a single site on the network, WordPress core is clever enough to know that you are working inside the scope of that site.

+This means that any functions that you use to retrieve information, such as get_bloginfo, get_option, get_posts, or get_post_meta, and any functions you might use to add or update information, like update_option, wp_insert_post or update_post_meta, will get, add or update the correct tables for the site that you are currently working with.

+Additionally, if you use functions like register_post_type or register_taxonomy, these will be registered for the current site only.

 ## Further reading